-A keg manufacturing, servicing and washing company was planning a new facility that would require their wastewater to be screened and pH balanced prior to discharging to the municipality.
-This facility generates 200 gallons per minute of wastewater with maximum flows up to 300 GPM.
+A keg manufacturing, servicing, and washing company was planning a new facility that would require their wastewater to be screened and pH balanced prior to discharging to the municipality.
+This facility generates 200 gallons per minute of wastewater with maximum flows of up to 300 GPM.
 The water generated in this facility often exceeds 180 F and contains both acidic and caustic chemicals.
-ClearBlu worked with the company to seamlessly integrate the pH treatment design into the facility plans.
+ClearBlu worked with the company to integrate the pH treatment design into the facility plans seamlessly.

 ClearBlu controls can provide telemetry with real-time web-based information and graphs as well as an alarm on the website or on the customer staff mobile phones and devices.